h0n9/toybox/kistio/README.md

 # Kistio 📦

-A lightweight infrastructure platform for sharing messages between services.
+A lightweight infrastructure platform for sharing messages between Kubernetes services.
+Kistio is named after Kafka, a distributed event streaming platform, and Istio, a networking layer that automates and secures communication between Kubernetes apps.

 ## Introduction

-Kistio is a lightweight infrastructure platform for sharing messages between services.
 The project starts from solving an obstacle encounterd by many of developers and especially DevOps (or SRE) engineers when it comes to developping and operating event-driven architecture based services from the scratch.